-The UUG board has maintained a target UUG gearing range of 55 to 65 per cent net debt to regulated capital value.
-As at 31 March 2025, our gearing (at the UUG level) is comfortably in the middle of this range at 60 per cent.
+range of 55 to 65 per cent net debt to regulated capital value.
+As at 31 March 2025, assets grow at a higher compound annual our gearing is comfortably in the middle of growth rate of around 7 per cent. this range at 60 per cent.